 Diane Stoppard has been working as a professional photographer since her first after-school job, aged 14, at Connell’s Studio in Eltham, Taranaki.

-Studying photography at Wellington Design School under Tony Wincup, Diane cemented her life long passion in photography .
+Studying photography at Wellington Design School under Tony Wincup, Bill Main and Kevin Capon, Diane cemented her life long passion in photography .
 After three years with John Crawford in New Plymouth, she travelled to New York, Montreal and London, where she worked as a freelance assistant and magazine photographer.
 In London Diane worked as a photographic assistant in the iconic ‘Holborn Studios’, working for many of Europe’s top fashion and celebrity photographers.

 Diane settled in Whangarei, New Zealand, where she has established herself as a professional photographer.
 Well known for her black & white portraiture, Diane is passionate about photography and continues to challenge herself with her craft.

-Currently Diane is the driving force behind the Camera Obscura Sculpture to be sited at the Hatea River’s edge at
+Currently Diane is the driving force behind the Camera Obscura Sculpture now sited at the Hatea River’s edge at